 Instead of people bending over and manually inserting a piece of steel in so they can drive a forklift into a truck and load or unload it, a hydraulic or pneumatic dock leveler only requires a worker to push a button to produce a ramp.
 This increases efficiency and makes the operation a lot safer.
 Additionally, less maintenance is required to keep it functioning.

-When Keith looks back at his over forty years in material handling, he’s proud of the business and looking forward to see its future.
+When Keith looks back at his over sixty years in material handling, he’s proud of the business and looking forward to see its future.
 There are now three more family members involved, including his wife, Kathy, and his sons Daryl Scheidel and Kyle Beuschel.
 Many of their other employees have been there for years.
 Keith is also happy to have built so many relationships with customers.
 He says that the people Beuschel Sales serves now are more loyal than they’ve ever been.
 They know that Beuschel can get whatever equipment they need fixed working within 24 hours, and they count on having that service available.
 In such an automated age when it’s difficult to get a real person on the other end of the telephone line, that counts for a lot.